laminas/laminas-http/docs/book/client/cookies.md

 ## Public methods

-Besides the methods demonstrated in the examples, `Zend\Http\Cookies` defines the following:
+Besides the methods demonstrated in the examples, `Laminas\Http\Cookies` defines the following:

 Method signature                                                    | Description
 ------------------------------------------------------------------- | -----------